robpomeroy/BrightOS/docs/Windows development.md

 ## Work with Molecule (for testing the playbook)

 BrightOS uses **Hyper-V and Vagrant** for isolated, reproducible testing.
-Hyper-V is available on Windows 10 Pro, Enterprise, Education, and later editions.
+Supported host OS is Windows 10 or later, across Home, Pro, Enterprise, and Education editions (Home edition may require Hyper-V workaround steps; see Testing.md).

 We have moved away from VirtualBox because it is incompatible with Hyper-V. **Hyper-V must be enabled** on your Windows machine (it is often disabled by default to avoid conflicts with VirtualBox).